-Dental insurance can save you a ton of money when it comes to preventive care and basic procedures.
-But unfortunately, it won’t cover all of your dental expenses.
+Dental insurance can save you a ton of money on preventive care and basic procedures.
+But unfortunately, it won’t cover all your dental expenses.
 Take orthodontics, for example.
-Some plans cover them, but others don’t.
-On top of that, braces and clear aligners aren’t cheap, so coverage can be incredibly helpful.
-Understanding the details of your specific plan will help you know what to expect for orthodontic prices.
+Some plans cover it; others don’t.
+Plus, braces and clear aligners aren’t cheap, so coverage can be incredibly helpful.
+Understanding the details of your specific plan will help you know what kind of prices to expect.

-If you have MetLife, there’s a chance that your clear aligner or braces treatment will be partially covered.
+If you have MetLife, there’s a chance that your plan will partially cover clear aligners or braces.
 Before you dive into treatment, read this guide for an in-depth look at MetLife’s coverage and instructions on how you can use it.

 Table of Contents

 We mentioned that orthodontic treatment is expensive, but it can vary significantly based on your condition’s severity, your dentist or orthodontist’s rates, and the type of treatment you choose.

 Invisalign is one of the most well-known and effective forms of orthodontic treatment.
 It’s also one of the most expensive, with a typical price range of $3,000–$8,000.
 Since there is no set cost, the only way to know what you will pay is to get a quote from a dentist.
 Factors that can influence your price include the complexity of your condition, the length of treatment, what Invisalign provider tier your dentist is in, and where you live.
 Read through our true cost of Invisalign guide for a closer look.